MultiCraft/repixture/DEV_GROUPS.md

 * `special_magnocompass_node_handling=1`: Node will handle placing a magno compass in a special way (see `rp_nav`)
 * `seed`: A farming item that can be planted on the ground to spawn a plant that will grow over time.
           Usually this is a seed, but it does not have to be.
-* `_attached_node_top=1`: Node attaches to the top of another node.
+* `_attached_node_top=1`: Node attaches to the top of another node or itself.
 If the node above disappears, the node itself detaches
+* `_attached_node_bottom=1`: Node attaches to the bottom of another node or itself.
+If the node below disappears, the node itself detaches

+#### Note about the `_attached_node_*` groups

+These groups are a more specialized variant of the built-in `attached_node` group.

+They are specifically designed for nodes that vertically stack and attach to each other, like vines or thistles.
+The unique thing about these groups is that breaking the support of this node will cause a cascade.
+Unlike `attached_node`, they also work if the node is not `walkable`.
+Use these groups when a standard `attached_node` does not suffice.

 ### Node categorization